 I began the afternoon by checking in was at the Bell Harbor Conference Area.
 Families and couples were grouped together, chatting; engaged couples wore ‘tying the knot’ pins.
 I received a goody bag with drink vouchers, business cards, and the latest issue of Seattle Bride and Groom magazine.
 Then, I began the self-guided tour through the event.

-At each venue, you walked in to a different ‘reception’, or ceremony theme.
+At each venue, you walked into a different ‘reception’, or ceremony theme.
 The Edgewater went for bold pink flowers and crystals, from table decor to a flowered arbor overlooking the water.
 The World Trade Center was white on light pink with reds, almost Japanese-American, with origami cranes dangling in strands in the center of the room and papercraft flowers.
 The Mariott had neon backlighting for the dancing area, an intimate ceremony room, and even a Victorian-esque tea lounge.
 The final party at the Aquarium was tropical/under the sea themed, with floral arrangements shaped like fruit and kelp, and burlesque dancers hanging from a martini glass frame, pouring champagne.
+All of the ‘receptions’ were extremely beautiful and must have made for some fantastic photos for the bride and groom.
+Hopefully, they had a good photographer, like Olga Topchii Photographer, to do the decorations justice in the final photos.

 In addition to the general themes, there were a few surprises.
 Bell Harbor had the wedding suite set up, a private dressing and eating area for the nuptial couple.
 There were photo booths and a flipbook booth, both complete with props.
 The Marriott showcased the fantastic NitroCream team, making ice cream to order, and their intimate chef’s table.